Frequently Asked Questions

 The purpose of this land use framework is to create transparent expectations for development and clear logic for future decisions.
 The framework must be flexible enough to adapt to future conditions and the details of specific projects.

-The vast majority of land within the study area is privately owned, which means individual property owners control when and how properties change.
-Other factors such as real estate demand, financial limitations and political context evolve and shape what types of projects are feasible.
+The vast majority of land within the study area is privately owned, which means individual property owners control when and how properties change, which means change will happen gradually and incrementally.
+Other factors, such as real estate demand, financial limitations and political context, evolve and shape what types of projects are feasible.

 Zoning is one of the most powerful land use tools, and when used proactively, can help attract and incentivize more desirable investments in the short and long term.